marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 void plusOperator_whenResultIsGreaterThanMAXINT_wrapsResultsUsingMod2Arithmetic()
 {% endhighlight %}

-The second school took inspiration for thier naming schema from [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) movement.
+The second school took inspiration for thier naming scheme from [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) movement.
 This school advices that
 test names should consists of full sentences that describe both conditions and outcome of tested method.
-Names for `+` operator tests following this schema looks like:
+Names for `+` operator tests following this scheme looks like:
 {% highlight java %}
 void _1_plus_5_should_return_6()
 void _1_plus_minus_7_should_return_minus_6()
 void when_result_of_addition_is_greater_than_MAXINT_plus_operator_should_wrap_result_using_mod_2_arithmetic()
 {% endhighlight %}
 As you can see test names generated using this approach can be quite verbose at times.
-Verbosity of this schema is great advantage because the main purpose of test name is to tell you what exactly is not working when given test fails.
+Verbosity of this schema is it great advantage because the main purpose of test name is to tell you what exactly is not working when given test fails.

-I prefer first school with scenario/conditions/outcome division of test name, so I will use it exclusivly in the rest of this post.
+I prefer first school with scenario/conditions/outcome division of test name, so I will use it exclusively in the rest of this post.

 Returning to `startResetPasswordProcess` we should create three tests:
 {% highlight java %}